For SellersMarket Data

 EBITDA Multiple Range: 3-7x

-Transportation multiples have compressed from 2021-2022 peaks due to freight market normalization.
-Asset-light brokers and technology-enabled logistics companies trade at the top of the range.
+Transportation multiples have normalized from their 2021-2022 peaks due to a rebalancing of the freight market.
+Asset-light brokers and technology-enabled logistics companies trade at the upper end of the range.

 Professional Services